aghie/LyS-FASTPARSE/README.md

-# LyS-FASTPARSE at CoNLL2017 shared task on end-to-end dependency parsing
+# LyS-FASTPARSE at CoNLL2017 UD Shared Task

-## A BIST-parser for non-projective transition-based dependency parsing
+## BIST-Covington: A non-projective greedy dependency parser with bidirectional LSTMs

-A BI-LSTM implementation of a transition-based Covington's algorithm with dynamic oracle for unrestricted dependency parsing.
+A bidirectional LSTM implementation of the Covington (2001) algorithm with dynamic oracle for non-projective transition-based dependency parsing.

+BIST-covington is a non-projective parser based on [BIST-parsers](https://github.com/elikip/bist-parser) (Kiperwasser and Goldberb, 2016)

-For segmentation and part-of-speech tagging the current system relies on the output provided by UDpipe.
+For segmentation and part-of-speech tagging the current system relies on the output provided by [UDpipe](https://github.com/ufal/udpipe) (Straka et al., 2016)

 ## Required software